 “I’m just one man,” Patrick responded.
 “I’m not larger than life.”

-"Still," the Orion puppeteer commented.
-"I'd hate to lay waste to such a legend.
-That won't stop me from sending your family a message."
-With her comment, Patrick gulped as Malina lowered the holding cell's force field.
+“Still,” the Orion puppeteer commented.
+“I’d hate to lay waste to you.
+That won’t stop me from sending your family a message.”
+With her comment, Patrick gulped as Malina lowered the holding cell’s force field.